Ishan-Kumar/blogs-backup/ckqf0itlh0ki7d6s1afg0eumo.md

 **"I want to learn test automation, Where to start?"**

-This is a very frequently asked question by beginners who want to learn Selenium or aim to be an SDET.
-Well in my view, the answer depends on what is your expectation when you think of learning something new.
+This is a very frequently asked question who wants to learn Selenium or aim to be an SDET.
+You can be a fresher or an experienced person and this dilemma sometimes makes one feel directionless.
+However, the answer really depends on what is your expectation when you choose to learn something new.
 I believe people have one of these objectives when they pick a language to learn -

-Is this just for the sake of knowledge?
+- Is this just for the sake of knowledge?
-Is one going to develop it as a skill set in her carrier pursuit?
+- Is one going to develop it as a skill set in her carrier pursuit?

 If you belong to the first group, there is no need to dig deep and you can start exploring Selenium with basic knowledge of OOPs concepts.

-But if you lie in the second group and want to pursue a career in Selenium without a doubt you need to work on building a strong base by understanding various concepts and on getting a good grip of Selenium scripting.
+But if you lie in the second group and want to pursue a career as an SDET without a doubt you need to work on building a strong base by understanding various concepts and on getting a good grip of Selenium scripting.

 Few areas one should be thorough with even before you start with Selenium are -